aimslut/video-guide-deprecated/README.md

 *   **Base Res** - 1920x1080 - Canvas should ideally be the same size as your native game resolution.
 *   **Scaled Res** - 1280x720 - Whatever you choose to stream at.
 *   **FPS** - Fractional, 90/1 - Personal preference, you can stream up to 120fps on twitch.

+## Cutting Clips
+Before I do anything with the clips, I extract whatever I want to keep using [Lossless-Cut](https://github.com/mifi/lossless-cut/).
+This allows me to minimize time spent in later stages as you wouldn't have to process as much.
+Just open each clip in Lossless-Cut, press I to mark the beginning, and O to mark the end.
+Change the output container to MP4 so it also remuxs the clip from MKV -> MP4

 ## Frame Blending
-Of all the things I've tried, I like the look of the FFMPEG tmix filter the most and honestly one of the main reasons I like it the most is that firstly it looks clean, but also doesn't need it's own application specifically for it, it uses FFMPEG which I already use for some other things. ( Remuxing, Scaling etc )
+Of all the things I've tried, I like the look of the FFMPEG tmix filter the most and honestly one of the main reasons I like it the most is that firstly it looks clean, but also doesn't need it's own application specifically for it, it uses FFMPEG which I already use for some other things. ( Remuxing, Scaling etc ).

+1. Install FFMPEG if you haven't already [( Tutorial )](https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10).
+2. Save the `resample_all_descending.bat` .
+3. Edit the `tmix=frames=6` to your desired resample rate ( recording fps/output fps -> 360/6 = 6 ).
+4. Output file will end with `_resampled`.

 ## Render Settings
 I have 2 main sets of settings, my own based on Voukoder, and Break's settings.
 My own are more focused on finding a nice middleground between file sizes and quality.
 Break's settings are more geared towards quality regardless of filesize.

+#### Voukoder Settings

+#### Break's Settings